Module 6, Part 1: Simple Classes and Objects#

 item2.availability = 12;

-(Try printing the values of the fields of item2
+(Try printing the values of the fields of item2 on screen, and observe that

-they are different from the values in the fields of item1
+they are different from the values in the fields of item1.)

 Constructors#